serenorg/serendb/docs/rfcs/016-connection-routing.md

 When you are using regular PostgreSQL authentication or anonymous access, the connection URL needs to contain all the information needed for the routing.
-With github single sign-on, the browser is involved and some details - the Neon account in particular - can be deduced from the authentication exchange.
+With github single sign-on, the browser is involved and some details - the SerenDB account in particular - can be deduced from the authentication exchange.

 There are three methods for identifying the PostgreSQL instance: